 Test twice (or more)

 Once configured the add-on test some delivery at different email addresses and when possible check them on the service console (not available on Amazon SES).
-You should see the test message on their console and a status (delivered, queued, bounced and so no).
-If the message appears on the service console, but is actually not delivered, you need to contact their service support.
+You should see the test message on their console and a status (delivered, queued, bounced and so on).
+If the message appears on the service console but is actually not delivered, you need to contact their service support.